- 1 Invest in Gold

 8-Loss of confidence in central bankers.

 Unfortunately, the central bankers did not reform their banks and their operations.
-The Europeans and Japanese are trying to stimulate growth by negative interest rates and in the US, the Federal Reserve backed away from the December 2015 policy to increased interest rates in 2016.
+The Europeans and Japanese are trying to stimulate growth by negative interest rates and in the US, the Federal Reserve backed away from the December 2015 policy to increase interest rates in 2016.

 9-The weak dollar